Ahdeyyy/reader/README.md

 # svelte epub reader

-A simple epub reader built with svelte, epub.js, tailwindcss, shadcn-svelte and tauri.
+An epub reader built with svelte for the ui , epub.js for rendering the epub, tailwindcss for styling the ui, shadcn-svelte as a component library and tauri for bundling the sveltekit app to a cross platform executable.

 ## Features